Treatment Center Setting

 ABOUT SOVEREIGN HEALTH ADDICTION, DUAL DIAGNOSIS, AND MENTAL HEALTH TREATMENT PROGRAMS

-Located in the tranquil beach community of San Clemente, Calif., 59 miles north of San Diego, Sovereign Health of San Clemente offers a full continuum of treatment programs designed for adults struggling with chemical dependency and co-occurring mental health difficulties.
+Located in the tranquil beach community of San Clemente, Calif., 59 miles north of San Diego, Sovereign Health of San Clemente offers a continuum of treatment programs designed for adults struggling with chemical dependency and co-occurring mental health difficulties.
 Along with a 30 to 90-day residential program, the facility offers a partial hospitalization program (PHP) and an intensive outpatient program (IOP).
-One of four residential facilities operated by Sovereign Health, the San Clemente location also offers medical detoxification and natural detox services on-site.
+One of four residential facilities operated by Sovereign Health, including one for adolescents in El Cajon, the San Clemente location also offers medical detoxification and natural detox services on-site.

 TREATMENT & ASSESSMENT

-In addition to core programming, the facility offers a number of experiential therapies, including equine therapy, artistic expression, and music therapy.
+In addition to core programming, the facility offers several experiential therapies, including equine therapy, artistic expression, and music therapy.
 According to the facility’s website, clients may also visit a gym regularly and participate in community outings, such as supervised beach walks.
-To include loved ones into treatment, the facility of holds an intensive, two-day family program on weekends.
+To include loved ones into treatment, the facility holds an intensive, two-day family program on weekends.
+The San Clemente facility also offers an eating disorder program for women.

 Once a client successfully completes residential treatment, clients may be encouraged to utilize PHP or IOP as a “step-down” aftercare service.
 PHP entails similar, structured programming as residential treatment, though clients return to their homes each night.
-IOP requires clients to attend multiple groups sessions per week, as well as attend peer support groups, such as 12-Step or SMART Recovery.
+IOP requires clients to attend multiple groups sessions per week.

-Led by a resident physician and an addictionologist, who’s a member of the American Society of Addiction Medicine, Sovereign Health’s treatment staff includes master’s-level counselors and licensed psychologists experienced in mental health and substance abuse disorders.
+Led by a clinical psychologist with a Master’s emphasized in marriage and family therapy, Sovereign Health’s treatment staff includes master’s-level counselors and licensed psychologists experienced in mental health and substance abuse disorders.

 ACCOMMODATIONS & AMENITIES